adriangeerre/cv.github.io/index.md

 <h4>Education</h4>

 **Master of Science, Bioinformatics** · June 2020 · **Aarhus University**<br>
-    **Courses:**
+    **Courses:**<br>
-	    Biology: Tree of Life, Population Genetics and Next generation sequencing (NGS).
+	    Biology: Tree of Life, Population Genetics and Next generation sequencing (NGS).<br>
-	    Statiscs: Data science and Statistical and Machine learning in bioinformatics.
+	    Statiscs: Data science and Statistical and Machine learning in bioinformatics.<br>
-	    Computer science: Computational thinking, Algorithms in Bioinformatics and Advanced R programming.
+	    Computer science: Computational thinking, Algorithms in Bioinformatics and Advanced R programming.<br>
-    **Projects:**
+    **Projects:**<br>
-	    A comparison of algorithms for determining gene structure, Viterbi and Posterior decoding.
+	    A comparison of algorithms for determining gene structure, Viterbi and Posterior decoding.<br>
-	    Taxonomical analysis of environmental DNA of coastal water samples from Denmark.
+	    Taxonomical analysis of environmental DNA of coastal water samples from Denmark.<br>
-    **MSc thesis:**
+    **MSc thesis:**<br>
-	    Taxonomical analysis of environmental DNA of coastal water samples from Denmark.
+	    Taxonomical analysis of environmental DNA of coastal water samples from Denmark.<br>

 **Bachelor of Science, Biology** · July 2015 · **Autonomous University of Madrid**<br>
-    **BSc thesis:**
+    **BSc thesis:**<br>
-	    Data Analysis of L. glama and V. paco diet from the Andes population using ANOVA.
+	    Data Analysis of L. glama and V. paco diet from the Andes population using ANOVA.<br>

 <p>&nbsp;</p>